United Technologies STEM U

 Tools and training for teachers

 To convey the excitement and impact of STEM knowledge, teachers need robust, engaging, and “hands-on” curricula to enhance existing classroom materials and help students get ready for college.
 In our STEM Resource Library you will find free, downloadable content and tips to help teachers bring STEM topics to life in the classroom.

 Driving real-world impact through innovation challenges

 Each year, United Technologies and the Academy will announce a new open innovation challenge designed to engage students, teachers, and afterschool clubs around the world.
 Participating teams will gain hands-on experience in developing solutions to real-world challenges in the areas of aviation, sustainable buildings, or food loss and waste.
-Learn more about the winners of the 2017 United Technologies Future Buildings and Cities Challenge, or apply to become an expert advisor in the United Technologies Aerospace Challenge, taking place this Fall!
+Apply here to become an expert advisor in the United Technologies Aerospace Challenge.